JarJarBernie/jimmybox/README.md

 ## Made for PHP professionals and E-Commerce developers
 ### Shopware ready´
 - tested with Shopware 5.6
-- use PHP 7.2/7.3 Performance in Shopware
+- use PHP 7.4 in Shopware
 - comes with **APCu & IonCube Loader for all PHP Versions**
 - including Zend Guard Loader for PHP 5.6

-##### Tip: Try NFS share instead of the synced folder.
-Just uncomment in your Vagrantfile

 ### Magento ready
 - tested with Magento 2.2